dev-mgkaung/programming_ebook/README.md

 Programming Ebook Collections Application (Bloc Pattern)

 Are You looking  for production level or large project or bloc pattern sample code?
+Now, you can learn this project source code.
+Hey friend Dont worry to learn flutter language.
+This language is easy to learn any developer background.
+You need to know one quote.
+This is (Every thing is widget).
 Sure , this is best practice source code for flutter beginner.
 (Project structure is simply and easy to maintain) I suggest for you .
 You need to learn Bloc pattern.
 Sorry My english is not good.Let me say this project is not complete .
 I always add new code , new feature by daily to complete project.